-The 2013 CITIZEN Promaster Altichron
+The 2013 Citizen Promaster Altichron - a new beginning for Citizen.

 This is the way any normal watch aficionado behaves: while very young he’s attracted by digital and quartz watches.
 As the years go by he begins to dream of mechanical watches (and Swiss ones)…then, when he starts earning some money, he fulfills his dream of adding one or more luxury watches to his collection.
 I don’t think I’ve reversed these tendencies but I am beginning to follow two parallel directions: the Swiss school, with its history and tradition of fine and complicated watchmaking, and the Japanese one of advanced technology and electronics.

 Altichron is not a new name, and neither is the Promaster family, known to all professional divers and fans of multiple use watches.
 Launched in the 80s, together with Aqualand and Aerochron, it completed the series of Citizen sports watches:

 What strikes you immediately is the watch’s design.
 To describe it as masterful is an oversimplification: though vaguely reminiscent of the first Promaster Altichron it is much more attractive, has a decidedly original look and a wholly original stylistic approach.
 It is of such high quality that it raises the standards of the Promaster family.And with the complete disappearance of any sort of digital display!
 It’s a 100% analogic watch!
-If you look at the dial, the four concentric spheres call to mind another little known but very beautiful watch produced in limited series by A. Dunhill many years ago, the Pentagraph A-Centric:
+If you look at the dial, the four concentric spheres call to mind another little known but very beautiful watch produced in limited series by A. Dunhill many years ago, the Pentagraph A-Centric (source: Google images):

 The style of the Citizen Promaster Altichron however is typically high-tech - aeronautical spheres, open work and colored like the reference scale to ease the reading of such a busy dial.
 The first level is for the hours, minutes and seconds: in a word, the Citizen Promaster Altichron is a 5 hands watch (actually 6 if you consider the one at 9 o’clock).
 The dial is a triumph of information: the functions offered by the Citizen Promaster Altichron are many and the logic is complex, in other words this is a computer, to the point that attempting to describe it in a single article would be impossible…the reader would run away.
 But if you do want to know a bit more about it, bear with me!

 The power reserve indicator is at 9 o’clock on a scale divided into four sectors, from 0 to 340 days.
 If the watch has little charge left (indicator in first sector) the measuring functions are hampered.